Tvalc/GCA/docs/Story/Backstory.md

 3. Restoring the cosmic balance that existed before Galaxander's betrayal
 4. Giving all worlds caught in the game the choice of true freedom

 This cosmic truth is revealed gradually throughout the adventure, with each zone providing new pieces of the puzzle and each AI ally contributing crucial information to the full picture.
+The character relationships and party dynamics serve as a microcosm of the larger cosmic struggle, with each character's arc contributing to the ultimate restoration of harmony.